-Kendall Jenner’s ‘Bizarre’ NYFW Street Look Is So Weird, It’s Kind Of Worth A Look
+Kendall Jenner’s ‘Bizarre’ NYFW Street Look Is So Weird, It’s Kind Of Worth A Peek

 — Vogue.fr (@VogueParis) October 22, 2018

 Lately, Kendall has been turning heads more than ever.
 The star rocked sizzling snakeskin pants last night for a dinner outing with Victoria’s Secret model Joan Smalls, actress Karrueche Tran and Chantel Jeffries, per The Daily Mail.

 Prior to jetting into the Big Apple, Kendall made headlines due to her vacation in Jamaica.
 The trip proved a talking point for fans by virtue of seeing Kendall rock some killer bikinis, although the break included model Hailey Baldwin as Kendall’s companion.
-Double the models, double the reason for fans to go nuts.

-Kendall may have walked the runway as part of her modeling career, but another part turned out to be very lucrative for the star.
-Kendall is frequently seen taking to her Instagram for promotional purposes that likely net her healthy profits.
-Be they permanent posts or Instagram stories, those Proactiv, Calvin Klein, Stuart Weitzman and Adidas promotions apparentlyall add up since Kendall is now the world’s highest paid supermodel.
+Kendall may have walked the runway as part of her modeling career, but another part of what she does for work turned out to be very lucrative for the star.
+Kendall has frequently used her Instagram for promotional purposes.
+Be they permanent posts or Instagram stories, those Proactiv, Calvin Klein, Stuart Weitzman and Adidas promotions apparently all add up since Kendall is now the highest paid supermodel in the world.

-Fans wishing to see more of Kendall and her style should follow her Instagram.
+Fans wishing to see more of Kendall and her style should follow her on Instagram.